 Tasted in June 2020.
 95% Semillon + 5% Sauvignon Blanc.
 Intensely aromatic nose of white flowers/fruit, acacia honey, elegant with finesse, splendid complexity and acidity, splendid structure and complexity, lingering and honeyed finish.
 Excellent stuff.

 2018 CLOS HAUT PEYRAGUEY (barrel sample) 94p

 Tasted in March 2019.
-Despite not exactly perfect weather conditions through 2018, it succeeded the property to produce a wine with great flair, elegance and precision, freshness and nice acidity.
+Despite not exactly perfect weather conditions through 2018, the property succeeded in producing a wine with great flair, elegance and precision, freshness, and nice acidity.

 2017 CLOS HAUT PEYRAGUEY (barrel sample) 95p

 Tasted in April 2018.
 Impressive wine filled with freshness, great acidity and remarkable sweetness.
 Flavorful with sweet grapefruit and mango.
 Long creamy finish.

 Tasted in April 2017.
 It had light style, elegant, nice sweetness but not that much acidity.

 Tasted in April 2015.
 There was a significant pineapple flavour, aromatic, fine intensity on the palate, elegant and well-balanced.

 Tasted in March 2015.
 Intense botrytised flavours, concentrated, lot of nuances, excellent acidity and structure.
 Refined wine with catching sweetness.
 Excellent for the vintage.

 Tasted in March 2014.
 Fine botrytised flavours, concentrated, lot of nuances, great acidity and structure.
 Refined.
 Impressive for the vintage.